matthiasbruns/android-kotlin-clean-architecture/README.md

 ````

 The view interface is quite simple for this use case.
-The presenter should be able to observe to the reload click event and retrieve the ViewModel
+The presenter should be able to observe to the reload click event and retrieve the viewmodel
 to set values on it.

 ### DogsListFragment